Schneider Catalyst Program: Accelerated learning for talents in East Asia & Japan

 August 12th is International Youth Day, observed by the United Nations.
 This year’s theme seeks to highlight the ways we engage with young people at local, national, and global levels.
 Engaging with young people enriches institutions and organizations as well as draws lessons on how representation and engagement of youth can be enhanced.

-At Schneider Electric, we celebrate International Youth Day because we want to enable and provide young people with equal opportunities to strengthen their abilities and achieve global action.
+At Schneider Electric, we celebrate International Youth Day because we want to facilitate and provide young people with equal opportunities to strengthen their abilities and achieve global action.
 Through internships, early careers, scholarships, career development programs, and working with young people in our local communities, we empower our youth.

 Here is the story from Ciuyi as she details her experience as a Catalyst program participant.